The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 Dark Knight’s rotation is deceptively simple, and follows these simple principles:

 * Avoid overcapping on MP or blood by using Edge of Shadow and Bloodspiller, respectively.
-* Use offensive abilities (such as Abyssal Drain, Salted Earth, Blood Weapon, and Delirium) when available.
+* Use offensive abilities without charges (such as Carve and Spit, Salted Earth, Blood Weapon, and Delirium) when available.
+* Use offensive abilities with charges (Plunge and Shadowbringer) in raid buffs or to avoid overcapping.
+In practice, it is often possible to get all uses of these abilities under raid buffs.
 * Fill remaining GCDs with Souleater combo.

 ![Blood Weapon and Delirium](https://lh3.googleusercontent.com/0sINCR_AVAV3PHXz0Wc7lR1ziR1ZHlqxH6d-T7kYV8DPJU1ZKcScHwcqF7iE3Q9Y-qWn7oYgyYNz4jYqJsy0XuJv1GYBommNH5wpzfDU1ILERnTU-cuECpleMujWFiYw9vRgA9cC=s0)

 ## Using Blood Weapon and Delirium

-Blood Weapon and Delirium should be weaved at least two-thirds of the way into the GCD roll in order to cover five GCDs.
+Blood Weapon should be weaved at least two-thirds of the way into the GCD roll in order to cover five GCDs.

-Both should be used as they come up, without being held for extended periods of time (i.e. both in the opener, BW at \~1:00, Delirium at \~1:30, BW at ~2:00, etc).
+Both Blood Weapon and Delirium should be used as they come up, without being held for extended periods of time (i.e. in the opener, at \~1:00, at \~2:00, etc).

 The second Blood Weapon in the fight can (and should) be delayed by ~3 GCDs to avoid overcapping Blood and MP before raid buffs.

 Because spells (e.g. Unleash) have a longer recast time than weaponskills due to skill speed, it can be much harder to get five GCDs in Blood Weapon while using AoE.
-Try to save Blood Gauge for Blood Weapon so that two to three Blood Gauge spending GCDs (Bloodspiller/Quietus) can be used during Blood Weapon for the shorter recast.
-For example, with 100 Blood, use Blood Weapon after Unleash and then use Quietus, Quietus, Stalwart Soul, Quietus, Unleash.
+Try to save Blood Gauge and Delirium stacks for Blood Weapon so that three to four Blood Gauge spending GCDs (Bloodspiller/Quietus) can be used during Blood Weapon for the shorter recast.

 ## Pooling Resources for Raid Buffs